Information on neurofeedback, including research, is available at www.eeginfo.com

 Neurofeedback can be successful with such a wide range of conditions because the brain is the central control mechanism of the nervous system.
 If you impact the function of the brain, you can impact everything from sensory processing, to behavioral and emotional control, sleep, pain perception and learning.
 Many of our clients are able to avoid, reduce or eliminate medication.

 Syracuse Neurofeedback was founded by Anne and Barry Bates in 2001.
 Anne, a Psychiatric Nurse Practitioner concerned about the side effects of psychiatric medications, was eager to offer a health care approach which targets the underlying cause of psychiatric illness without relying on medication.
-Barry Bates operates Syracuse Neurofeedback and can be reached at 315-492-3789.
-Priscilla Young, the author of this article, is a neurofeedback provider with Syracuse Neurofeedback and runs her own practice in Cortland County.
-She can be reached at 315-350-8816 and 607-842-6590.
+Priscilla Young operates Syracuse Neurofeedback and can be reached at 315-350-8816.
 For more information go to SyracuseNeurofeedback.com.

 [ TOP ]